March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 To get started, follow these steps:

-- Register: Click any link on this page to begin the registration process.
-Enter your personal details and download the FanDuel app to verify your account.
+- Sign Up: Begin the registration process on your FanDuel account by clicking any link on this page.
+You have to provide some personal information and download the FanDuel app to verify your account.

-- Make your deposit: Choose your preferred payment method and deposit at least $5 to qualify for the FanDuel welcome offer.
+- Deposit Funds: When you choose a payment method and deposit at least $5, you can activate the FanDuel welcome offer.

-- Place your first bet: Bet $5 or more on any available sports betting market.
+- Place Your Bet: Make your first bet of $5 or more on any available sports betting market.

-- Claim your bonus: If your $5 wager wins, you’ll be rewarded with $200 in bonus bets.
-Be sure to use them within seven days on any FanDuel market.
+- Claim Your Bonus: If your $5 bet wins, you’ll receive $200 in bonus bets.
+Use these bonus bets on any FanDuel market within seven days.

 Can you bet on March Madness in the US?